The Golden Rule May Not Always Be Best

 This year we weren’t sure we’d get there.
 My mom was very ill as the holidays approached, so we put off buying tickets.

-A few weeks after Mom went home to God, we decided we’d go ahead and attend the performance.
+A few weeks after Mom went home to God, we decided to go ahead and attend the performance.
 I’m glad we did.

 The Magic of Messiah